SillyXilly/qr_code_generator_bml/README.md

-# QR Code Generator for Business Information
+# QR Code Generator

-This is a simple web-based QR code generator that creates QR codes linking to a business information page.
-The business information page displays the business name, BML account number, MIB account number (optional), and Viber contact number.
+This is a simple web-based QR code generator that creates QR codes linking to an account information page.
+The information page displays the account name, BML account number, MIB account number (optional), and Viber contact number.

 ## Features

 - Generate QR codes directly in the browser - no server required
-- QR codes link to a business information page with copy buttons
+- QR codes link to an account information page with copy buttons
 - Support for BML, MIB, and Viber account information
 - Dark/light mode toggle for better user experience
 - Responsive design that works on mobile and desktop
 - Instant QR code preview and download
 - All processing happens client-side with JavaScript
 - Modern UI built with Tailwind CSS
+- Auto-scroll to generated QR code

 ## Usage

 1. Simply open `index.html` in a web browser
-2. Fill in the business information:
+2. Fill in the information:
-   - Business Name (required)
+   - Business / Account Name (required)
    - BML Account Number (required if MIB not provided)
    - MIB Account Number (required if BML not provided)
    - Viber Account Number (required)